Jittu77/Python_project/README.md

 # Python_project
 this is my first respository

-this repositories contains a list of problems(with solution) with gradually increasing difficulty levels that can help students in learning Python programming in a systematic way.
+this repository contains a list of problems(with solution) with gradually increasing difficulty levels that can help students in learning Python programming in a systematic way.
 The problems are chosen such that they are related to basic math so that there can be a better appreciation for the task and the solution.

-All above questions can be found here:
+All questions of this repository (python_project) can be found here all together:

 https://medium.com/@atmabodha/python-programming-practice-problems-54bcf8c8eef1